osinstom/osinstom.github.io/en/_posts/2020-01-13-ovs-afxdp-installation.md

 ./system-afxdp.at:5: exit code was 127, expected 0
 ```

-In my case I had to come back and fix the installation of `libbpf`.
+In my case I had to fix the installation of `libbpf`.

 If tests were passed, we can move on and run OVS_AFXDP!
-Firstly, let's perform a standard commands to run OVSDB and `ovs-vswitchd`.
+Firstly, let's run OVSDB and `ovs-vswitchd`.

 ```
 sudo mkdir -p /usr/local/etc/openvswitch